 Since courses abroad can differ from the CSU courses required for the CSU degree, advisors can suggest that the student take similar courses to fulfill specific course requirements.
 In these cases, campuses usually require that students submit a petition (or course substitution request) to have these courses count towards specific course requirements.
 This process protects the integrity of the degree and the transcript while allowing students the flexibility of taking related courses to meet specific requirements.
-Students are advised to discuss the process with advisors and appropriate officials at the student's home CSU campus prior to going abroad.
+It is important that students discuss the process with advisors and appropriate officials at the student's home CSU campus prior to going abroad.

 Students should begin discussing the Academic Planning Form with their academic advisor(s) as early as possible.
-The form must be completed by given CSU IP deadlines and signed by the department advisor(s), where indicated.
+Department advisor(s) must sign the form, where indicated, and the completed form should be uploaded to the CSU IP portal by given CSU IP deadlines, if possible.
 Without these signatures, there can be no guarantee that students will receive credit toward their degree objectives.
-Even with prior approval for course credit, students are advised to keep course syllabi, term papers, reading lists, examinations and any other pertinent materials, until the degree is completed by loading them to their CSU IP portal.
-Students are advised to refer to their campus catalog when they have questions about degree requirements.
+Even with prior approval for course credit, students should keep course syllabi, term papers, reading lists, examinations and any other pertinent materials by loading them to their CSU IP portal.
+Students should refer to their campus catalog when they have questions about degree requirements.

-When selecting courses at their study center, students should choose courses which best represent the home campus course requirement they are seeking to fulfill in terms of course content, course level and the unit value.
-In cases when the unit value of the home campus course requirement is more than the study center course, students should consult with their home campus advisor about selecting an additional course which would fulfill the unit value of the home campus course requirement.
+When selecting courses at their study center, students should choose courses that represent the course requirement they are seeking to fulfill in terms of course content, course level and the unit value.
+In cases when the unit value of the course requirement is more than the study center course, students should consult with their home campus advisor about selecting an additional course, which would fulfill the unit value of the course requirement.

-Graduate credit will be granted only in courses that are judged by the study center and by CSU IP to be graduate level.
+Graduate credit will be granted only for courses that are judged by the study center and by CSU IP to be graduate level.

 Graduate students must be aware that credit, in any case, will be granted only if prearranged with their respective home campus major departments and graduate deans.
 As few as six units per year may be directly transferable into their course requirements for the master's degree; nevertheless, all graduate students are required to maintain a full academic load.
-Additional units may be accepted by their advisor to meet other degree requirements.
+The student's advisor may accept additional units to meet other degree requirements.

 Students who have questions about how their course work will apply to home CSU campus requirements are advised to contact their departmental advisors and refer to their CSU campus catalogs.
 Before departure, students should obtain contact details for their advisor(s) so they can communicate while abroad.
-Specific questions regarding CSU campus policies should be directed to CSU campus advisors rather than study center or CSU IP staff.